ZimbiX/drowsier/README.md

 You can generate a custom spoken notification with [Sound of Text](https://soundoftext.com/) - using the text to speech engine from Google Translate.

+## Dependencies

+The default configuration requires:

+- loginctl (systemd)
+- xset (Xorg)
+- playerctl
+- ffplay

 ## Contributing

 Pull requests and suggestions welcome!

 ## Todo

+- Stop audio notification when resuming from sleep in the morning
 - Use a logger
 - User config file which overrides default config file
 - Publish pre-built binary